1. Home

 8/10

-Based on the same underpinnings as the Skoda Enyaq iV (above), the stylish ID.4 is the second dedicated electric car to come from Volkswagen.
+Based on the same underpinnings as the Skoda Enyaq iV (above), the stylish ID.4 was the second dedicated electric car to come from Volkswagen.

 Just like the Enyaq, the ID.4 has space for three child seats, with one ISOFIX on the front passenger seat and two in the back.
-Volkswagen's also done a great job with the cabin - it feels light and spacious, while there's plenty of room both up front and in the rear.
-The quality is typical Volkswagen, while all models get a large 10-inch touchscreen.
-It makes the dash look very smart and clutter-free, but this does mean that pretty much everything is controlled via the display, which can take some time to get used to.
+Volkswagen's also done a great job with the cabin: it feels light and spacious, while there's plenty of room both up front and in the rear.
+The quality is typical Volkswagen, while all models get a large 10.0-inch touchscreen.
+It makes the dashboard look very smart and clutter-free, but this does mean that pretty much everything is controlled via the display, which can take some time to get used to.

-There's the choice of two batteries - a 52kWh battery pack provides a claimed range up to 213 miles, while there's a bigger 77kWh battery pack that's capable of 323 miles.
-VW will also bring along a faster version, badged GTX, if you don't mind making your kids feel a bit queasy.
+There's the choice of two batteries, a 52kWh battery pack provides a claimed range up to 213 miles, while there's a bigger 77kWh battery pack that makes the car capable of 323 miles.
+VW also offers a faster version, badged GTX, if you don't mind making your kids feel a bit queasy.

-If this is your first electric car, the ID.4 will offer a smooth and pain-free introduction, but the Enyaq iV is just as good, but that bit more affordable.
+If this is your first electric car, the ID.4 will offer a smooth and pain-free introduction, but the Enyaq iV is just as good, but that bit roomier and a bit more affordable.

 Year launched: 2021